UMM-CSci/edsger/doc/developer/dev-guide.md

 If you introduce a new namespace under `src/` you should also introduce a new test namespace under `test/`.
 Be sure to import the new test namespace in `edsger.test-runner` so that your new tests are actually run.

+### File layout

+- `dev` - something to do with figwheel
+- `doc` - various documentation related to the project
+- `resources/public` - this folder stores static resources to be deployed with the project.
+- `resources/public/js/compiled` - this folder contains the results of compiling the ClojureScript to JS and is thus in `.gitignore`
+- `src/edsger` - ClojureScript source code
+- `test/edsger` - ClojureScript tests